-More importantly, it ensures each syndicate operates separately and distinctly from one another to prevent the cross-collaterisation of debt and to protect each individual investors assets.
+More importantly, it ensures each syndicate operates separately and distinctly from one another to prevent the cross-collateralisation of debt and to protect each individual investor’s assets.

-Effectively, any investor purchases units in the unit trust which secures a direct ownership of the property in proportion to your investment amount.
+Effectively, any investor purchases units in the unit trust, which secures a direct ownership of the property in proportion to their investment amount.

 Who makes decisions regarding each property?

-The trustees (Properties & Pathways Pty Ltd) make all the management decisions to maintain and grow the value of the property.
-Having a vested interest in the property means you can absolutely guarantee the trustees will make the most astute decisions to protect their investment.
+The trustee (Properties & Pathways Pty Ltd) makes all management decisions, in order to maintain and grow the value of the property.
+Having a vested interest in the property guarantees the trustee will make the most astute decisions to protect their and their investor’s investment.

 While the reserve fund is not a fail-safe, it certainly buffers investors from immediate shock and adverse conditions which can happen from time to time.

-At any time during the life of the syndicate, each investor (unit holder) may offer his units for sale in order to ‘get out’.
-The only prerequisite in doing so is he/she must first offer their units to the existing unit holders.
-This ensures the existing unit holders have the first opportunity to increase their unitholding before inviting a new party into the unit trust.
+At any time during the life of the syndicate, each investor (unit holder) may offer their units for sale in order to ‘get out’.
+The only prerequisite to do so is they must first offer their units to the existing unit holders.
+This ensures the existing unit holders have the first opportunity to increase their unit holding before inviting a new party into the unit trust.

-The Trustee (Properties & Pathways) will manage the sale/purchase of units at all times to protect the price of everyone’s investment.
-As the trustees are also unit holders, it’s in their interest (and also the interest of each investor) to keep the price of the units consistent with the value of the property (i.e. as high as possible).
-Normal commissions will apply for the trustees’ service/expertise in this regard – typically 1% but subject to change.
+The Trustee (Properties & Pathways) will manage the sale and purchase of units at all times to protect the price of everyone’s investment.
+As the trustees are also unit holders, it’s in their interest (and also the interest of each investor) to keep the price of the units consistent with the value of the property (in other words, as high as possible).
+Normal commissions will apply for the trustees’ service/expertise in this regard – typically 1% (although subject to change).

 There is no upper limit to investment.
 However, the cost of the property will ultimately determine how much is necessary in order to secure it.